barsoom/devbook/hatter/README.md

 #### Typical tasks suitable for the hatter

 - Answer a technical question from support
+- Change data in batch or that isn't exposed via UI, perhaps by running or writing a script (no more than a few hours of work)
 - Simple data exports or Rubyclips (no more than a few hours of work)
 - Fixing simple bugs (no more than a few hours of work)